Lochy2000/eventify-django/README.md

 - `/api/comments/` - Comment management endpoints
 - `/api/favorites/` - Favorites management endpoints
 - `/api/follows/` - User follow relationship endpoints

+### Events

+- `GET /api/events/` - List all events
+- `POST /api/events/` - Create a new event (authenticated users only)
+- `GET /api/events/:id/` - Get details for a specific event
+- `PUT /api/events/:id/` - Update an event (owner only)
+- `DELETE /api/events/:id/` - Delete an event (owner only)

+### Event Attendance

+- `GET /api/attendees/` - List events the current user is attending
+- `POST /api/attendees/` - Register for an event (body should contain event ID)
+- `GET /api/attendees/:id/` - Get details of a specific attendance record
+- `DELETE /api/attendees/:id/` - Cancel registration for an event
+- `GET /api/events/:event_id/attendees/` - List all attendees for a specific event (event owner or attendees only)

 ## Technologies Used